ScottPlot/ScottPlot.NET/content/quickstart/blazor.md

 ---
 Title: ScottPlot Blazor Quickstart
-description: How to display interactive plots in the browser using C# and Blazor
+description: How to display interactive plots in the browser using C# and Blazor WebAssembly
 date: 2023-12-13
 ---